 - You may have to set an alarm for the middle of the night so you can take your pills at the right time.
 Put the pill dose and a glass of water on your bedside table so you don’t have to get up.

-- If taking pills only once a day, you may want to try taking them just before bedtime to avoid side effects, such as nausea.
+- If you take pills only once a day, you might want to try taking them just before bedtime to avoid side effects, such as nausea.
 Check with your doctor or nurse about the best time and way to take each medicine.

-- Ask your doctor or nurse about any side effects you may have and about ways to control these side effects.
+- Ask your doctor or nurse about any side effects you may have and ways to control them.
 (For instance, if your pills could cause nausea, should you take them before meals?
 Is there something else you can take that would help?)

 - Keep all medicines out of the reach of children and pets.